pytest-dev/pytest-mock/README.rst

 =========================

-There are a number of different ``patch`` usages in the standard ``mock`` API, but IMHO they don't scale very well when you have a more than one or two patches to apply.
+There are a number of different ``patch`` usages in the standard ``mock`` API, but IMHO they don't scale very well when you have more than one or two patches to apply.

 It may lead to an excessive nesting of ``with`` statements, breaking the flow